Kurtosis: Pearson moments

-The reason not to subtract 3 is that the bare fourth moment better generalizes to multivariate distributions, especially when independence is not assumed.
+The reason not to subtract 3 is that the bare moment better generalizes to multivariate distributions, especially when independence is not assumed.
 The cokurtosis between pairs of variables is an order four tensor.
 For a bivariate normal distribution, the cokurtosis tensor has off-diagonal terms that are neither 0 nor 3 in general, so attempting to "correct" for an excess becomes confusing.
 It is true, however, that the joint cumulants of degree greater than two for any multivariate normal distribution are zero.